-Joyce, the same nurse who’d dressed my self-inflicted wounds, shoved a tube that was attached to an impressive looking machine up my nose and into my stomach while demanding that I swallow in assistance.
+Joyce, Dad’s chief nurse, shoved a tube that was attached to an impressive looking machine up my nose and into my stomach while demanding that I swallow in assistance.
 Then they sucked me dry.
 I was pretty sure I hadn’t taken enough barbiturates to kill me, but I didn’t resist because this was attention.

 After each bout with Quaaludes, Dad was more irritated with me than the last.
 It was never very hard to find his pills though.
 I think he knew what was going on.
 Like father, like son.
 If you want to be important in your world, make it up.
 Dad’s life was nearly one fabrication after another, and I was following in his footsteps.
 Our entire sense of self lay in how we were perceived and received by others.
 We had to lie to the world so we could lie to ourselves, lie to ourselves so we could lie to the world.